MannLabs/pydiaid/README.md

 * [**CLI**](#cli)
 * [**Python**](#python-and-jupyter-notebooks)

 NOTE: The first time you use a fresh installation of py_diAID, it is often relatively slow because some functions might still need compilation on your local operating system and architecture.
-Subsequent use should be a lot faster.
+Subsequent executions should be a lot faster.

 ### GUI